Decorative neutral curve divider

 • Response Guidelines: Instructions for how and when vendors should respond.

-• Next Steps: A summary of what will happen after submissions, such as whether an RFP will follow.
+• Next Steps: A summary of what will happen after submissions.

 Benefits of Using RFIs